-Since $X_i \sim F_i$ implies that $F_i(X_i) \sim U[0,1]$ , the copula is a distribution function each of whose marginal distributions is uniform on [0,1].
+Since $X_i \sim F_i$ implies that $F_i(X_i) \sim U[0, 1]$ , the copula is a distribution function each of whose marginal distributions is uniform on [0, 1].
 By normalizing marginal distributions to be uniform, copulas allow an exclusive focus on interdependence.
 Nevertheless, there remains the need to find an appropriate way of comparing copulas.
 The supermodular ordering, since it is based on complementarities in objective functions, provides an economically meaningful way to compare interdependence in copulas.

-Proposition 7 $F \prec{SPM} G$ on $\mathcal{L}$ if and only if F and G have identical marginals and their copulas satisfy $C_F \prec{SPM} C_G$ on $\tilde{\mathcal{L}}$ .
+Proposition 9 $F \prec{SPM} G$ on $\mathcal{L}$ if and only if F and G have identical marginals and their copulas satisfy $C_F \prec{SPM} C_G$ on $\tilde{\mathcal{L}}$ .

 Several works have examined whether copulas within specific parametric families with continuous supports can be ranked according to the supermodular ordering.
-In contrast, the methods we have developed in this paper for characterizing and applying the supermodular ordering allow nonparametric comparisons of copulas.
-This feature makes our methods useful for comparing empirical copulas, as well as theoretical ones.
+In contrast, the methods we

-Embrechts (2009) and Li (2000).
+&lt;sup>41Copulas are used in statistics and econometrics to model the intertemporal dependence of time series (see for example Joe (1997, Ch.
+8), and Beare (2010)).
+For applications in risk management and derivative pricing, see Embrechts (2009) and Li (2000).
 Bonhomme and Robin (2006) use copulas to model individual earnings trajectories, and Chetty et al (2014) use them to examine intergenerational mobility.

-$^{45}$ Positive results have been obtained for Archimedean copulas and asymmetric extensions thereof by Wei and Hu (2002) and for Gaussian, Student t, Clayton, and Marshall-Olkin families of copulas by Burtschell et al (2009).
+$^{42}$ Positive results have been obtained for Archimedean copulas and asymmetric extensions thereof by Wei and Hu (2002) and for Gaussian, Student t, Clayton, and Marshall-Olkin families of copulas by Burtschell et al (2009).